jpverkamp/blog/content/programming/2013/2013-07-30-authorship-attribution-part-1.md

 > “Propositions and articles and similar little function words are actually very individual,” Juola says.
 “It’s actually very, very hard to change them because they’re so subconscious.”

 It's actually pretty similar to what I did a few years ago for my undergraduate thesis: <a title="AnnGram" href="http://blog.jverkamp.com/category/programming/anngram/">AnnGram</a>.
-In that case, I used a similar technique to what they described above, {{< wikipedia "n-grams" >}}, and {{< wikipedia page="Self organizing map" text="self organizing maps" >}} to classify works by author.
+In that case, I used a similar technique to what they described above, [[wiki:n-grams]](), and [[wiki:Self organizing map|self organizing maps]]() to classify works by author.
 It's been awhile, but let's take a crack at re-implementing some of these techniques.

 (If you'd like to follow along, you can see the full code here: <a href="https://github.com/jpverkamp/small-projects/tree/master/authorship">authorship attribution on github</a>)